xnacly/sqleibniz/README.md

           - syntax:                    The source file contains a structure with incorrect syntax
           - semicolon:                 The source file is missing a semicolon

+      --ast-json
+          dump the abstract syntax tree as pretty printed json

+      --ast
+          dump the abstract syntax tree as rusts pretty printed debugging

+      --lsp
+          invoke sqleibniz as a language server

   -h, --help
-          Print help (see a summary with '-h'
+          Print help (see a summary with '-h')

+  -V, --version
+          Print versio
 ```

 ### Configuration